Finite torsors over strongly $F$-regular singularities: Traces of quotients by finite group-schemes

-The commutativity of the first square is fairly straightforward to check.
-The commutativity of the second one is more interesting, but follows from base changing by $S$ the commutative square in \autoref{rem.actionoftrace}. \end{proof} \begin{remark} Observe that the trace map $\Tr_{S/R} \: S \to R$ we have just constructed depends on the action of $G$ on $S$, and on the choice of a trace map $\Tr_G \: \sO(G) \to \kay$ for $G$.
-Consequently, our notation is misleading, as it does not reflect these dependences.
-We hope, however, this ambiguity in the notation will not be a problem, but would rather improve the readability. \end{remark}
+The commutativity of the first square is fairly straightforward.
+The commutativity of the second one follows from base changing by $S$ the commutative square in \autoref{rem.actionoftraceB}. \end{proof} \begin{remark} The trace map $\Tr_{S/R} \mathrel{:} S \to R$ depends on the action of $G$ on $S$ as well as on the choice of $\Tr_G \mathrel{:} \sO(G) \to \kay$.
+Our notation is misleading as it does not reflect that.
+We hope this ambiguity will not lead to confusion but would rather improve the readability. \end{remark}